ouspg/CompSec-return-templates/Lab5Template/README.md

 ### Breaking AES

-Explain shortly how the correlation power analysis works.
-Remember that your explanation should contain **at least** answers to questions that are specified in task description.
+Explain how the correlation power analysis works.
+You may use questions given in task as template of your answer.
 ```
 *insert explanation here*
 ```